Thornwood, New York: Emergency services

 Thornwood is under the jurisdiction of Pleasantville Volunteer Ambulance Corps.

 The Pleasantville VAC fleet consists of 7601, 7602, 7603, Rehab 7605, and Captains Car 7611.
 They are located at 30 Gramercy Place in Thornwood across from the town center.

 Education

-Thornwood is part of the Mt.
-Pleasant Central School District, which includes the Hawthorne Elementary, Columbus Elementary School, Westlake Middle School and Westlake High School.
+Thornwood is part of the Mount Pleasant Central School District, which includes Hawthorne Elementary, Columbus Elementary School, Westlake Middle School and Westlake High School.
 The former Thornwood Elementary School was closed and converted to condominiums in the 1980s, and the former Thornwood Junior High School later became Columbus Elementary School.